A two-player portfolio tracking game: Problem formulation

 where $M^+_t \set \EE[\Xi^1_T + \Xi^2_T \vert \cF_t]$ and $M^-_t \set \EE[\Xi^1_T - \Xi^2_T \vert \cF_t]$ for $0 \leq t \leq T$.

-\begin{Remark} \begin{enumerate} \item Similar to \citet{CarlinLoboViswanathan:07} and~\citet{SchiedZhang:17} the agent's individual optimization problems in~\eqref{eq:optProbAgent1} and~\eqref{eq:optProbAgent2} are intertwined through common aggregated temporary and permanent price impact affecting their performance functionals $J^1$ and $J^2$ in~\eqref{def:objective1} and~\eqref{def:objective2} (in contrast to, e.g,~\citet{HuangJaimungalNourian:19}, \citet{CasgrainJaimungal:18, CasgrainJaimungal:19} or \citet{EkrenNadtochiy:19} where agents only interact through permanent or temporary price impact, respectively).
+\begin{Remark} \begin{enumerate} \item As in \citet{CarlinLoboViswanathan:07} and~\citet{SchiedZhang:17} the agent's individual optimization problems in~\eqref{eq:optProbAgent1} and~\eqref{eq:optProbAgent2} are intertwined through common aggregated temporary and permanent price impact affecting their performance functionals $J^1$ and $J^2$ in~\eqref{def:objective1} and~\eqref{def:objective2} (in contrast to, e.g,~\citet{HuangJaimungalNourian:19}, \citet{CasgrainJaimungal:18, CasgrainJaimungal:19} or \citet{EkrenNadtochiy:19} where agents only interact through permanent or temporary price impact, respectively).
 One can think of both players as \emph{strategic agents} who compete for liquidity while concurrently trading in a single illiquid risky asset to meet their tracking objectives for the purpose of, e.g., hedging fluctuations of random endowments.
 Note that both agents are fully aware of the opponent's trading targets~$\xi^i$ and~$\Xi_T^i$ ($i=1,2$), as well as the jointly caused price impact on the execution prices in~\eqref{def:exPrice}.
-That is, our game is one of complete information as in the related studies in~\citet{BrunnermeierPedersen:05},~\citet{CarlinLoboViswanathan:07}, \citet{SchiedSchoeneborn:09},~\citet{CarmonaYang:09}, and~\citet{SchiedZhang:17}. \item For further motivation for the tracking cost functionals in~\eqref{def:objective1} and~\eqref{def:objective2} we refer to the single-player optimization problems studied, e.g., in~\citet{RogerSin:10},~\citet{AlmgLi:16},~\citet{BankSonerVoss:17}, and~\citet{CaiRosenbaumTankov:17}.
+That is, our game is one of complete information as in the related studies in~\citet{BrunnermeierPedersen:05},~\citet{CarlinLoboViswanathan:07}, \citet{SchiedSchoeneborn:09},~\citet{CarmonaYang:09}, and~\citet{SchiedZhang:17}. \item For further motivation for the tracking cost functionals in~\eqref{def:objective1} and~\eqref{def:objective2} we refer to the single-player optimization problems studied, e.g., in~\citet{RogerSin:10}, \citet{NaujWes:11},~\citet{HorstNaujokat:14},~\citet{AlmgLi:16},~\citet{BankSonerVoss:17}, and~\citet{CaiRosenbaumTankov:17}.
 Observe that the square tracking error also incorporates a risk aversion on each player's inventory.
-In this regard, both agents are homogeneous in their inventory risk.
-Allowing for different risk aversion parameters as, e.g., in~\citet{HerdegenMKPossamai:19}, is conceivable but beyond the scope of the present study.
-Indeed, in light of the analysis in~\citet{SchiedZhang:17} we expect that this asymmetry rules out a closed-form solution for the stochastic differential game, which is our primary focus of interest. \item Analog to the study in~\citet{BankSonerVoss:17} the assumption in~\eqref{eq:assumption} will ensure that $\cA^i \neq \varnothing$ for $i=1,2$ (cf. also the proof of Theorem~\ref{thm:main} in Section~\ref{sec:proofs} below).
+In this regard, both agents are homogeneous in their inventory risk. \item Note that the coefficients $\sigma, \lambda, \gamma > 0$ in the cost functionals in~\eqref{def:objective1} and~\eqref{def:objective2} are constants.
+This is an important assumption for obtaining a closed-from solution for the stochastic differential game, which is our primary focus of interest.
+In fact, the only sources of randomness in the game are the target strategies $(\xi^1_t)_{0 \leq t \leq T}$, $(\xi^2_t)_{0 \leq t \leq T}$ and the random terminal conditions $\Xi^1_T$, $\Xi^2_T$, which will force the agents' optimal policies to be random processes as well. \item Analog to the study in~\citet{BankSonerVoss:17} the assumption in~\eqref{eq:assumption} will ensure that $\cA^i \neq \varnothing$ for $i=1,2$ (cf. also the proof of Theorem~\ref{thm:main} in Section~\ref{sec:main} below).
 In fact, for given random variables $\Xi^i_T \in L^2(\PP,\cF_T)$ only known at time $T$ the terminal state constraint $X^i_T = \Xi^i_T$ $\PP$-a.s. ($i=1,2$) is quite demanding.
 Thus, loosely speaking, the condition in~\eqref{eq:assumption} requires that the speed at which information on the random ultimate target positions $\Xi^1_T$, $\Xi^2_T$ is revealed as $t \uparrow T$ is sufficiently fast. \end{enumerate} \end{Remark}